master-hax/compose-wireguard-ipfs/README.md

 ## how it works

-the `ipfs-node` service shares the network stack of the `vpn-sidecar` service (Wireguard), which is tunneled through your VPN provider. to maintain local connectivity to the `ipfs-node` container's web UI, we proxy to it to through the `web-proxy` service (Nginx) using [Docker container links](https://docs.docker.com/network/links/).
+the `ipfs-node` service shares the network stack of the `vpn-sidecar` service (Wireguard), which is tunneled through your VPN provider. to maintain local connectivity to the `ipfs-node` container's web UI & IPFS gateway, we proxy to it to through the `web-proxy` service (Nginx) using [Docker container links](https://docs.docker.com/network/links/).

 ## note: an [OpenVPN](https://github.com/master-hax/compose-openvpn-ipfs) version is also available